biodunch/blog/_posts/2017-09-25-securing-webtasks-part-1-shared-secret-authorization.markdown

 ![Save Secret](https://cdn.auth0.com/website/blog/extend/securing-webtasks-part-1-shared-secret-authorization/save-secret.gif)

-If you rerun the test case using the runner, you'll see the same behavior as before.
+If you re-run the test case using the runner, you'll see the same behavior as before.
 However, now you aren't hard-coding the secret in your webtask code, so you don't have to worry about keeping out webtask code itself secret from other developers.

+You have now successfully secured your Webtask with a shared secret.
+Wasn't that easy?

 ## Summary

-So let's consider where we are now.
-We've made some great strides in our attempt to secure our webtask.
-We're using a shared secret that only authorized callers should know.
-And that secret isn't hard-coded into our webtask code, so we don't have to worry about other developers having access to our code.
+So, consider where you are now.
+You've made some great strides in your attempt to secure your webtask.
+You're using a shared secret that only authorized callers should know.
+And that secret isn't hard-coded into your webtask code, so you don't have to worry about other developers having access to your code.

-But look at the webtask code we currently have.
-The majority of the logic is dealing with the more complex programming model needed to properly handle authorization.
+But look at the webtask code your currently have.
+The majority of the logic is dealing with the more sophisticated programming model needed to properly handle authorization.
 The inital unsecured webtask was three lines of code.
 Sure, the short and sweet code wasn't secure, but still nobody would deny that it would be nice to use the simpler programming model style webtask and yet still have the same authorization mechanism.

 Well, it turns out we can write short and sweet webtasks and still have robust authorization.
-And in the next post we'll see how it's done by using the wt-compilers feature of webtasks.
+And in the next post I'll show you how it's done by using [Webtasks Middleware](https://auth0.com/extend/docs/developer-guide#middleware).
 We will also migrate from using query string based tokens to authorization headers.